Moderate Deviations for Functionals over infinitely many Rademacher random variables: Proofs I: Infinite weighted 2-runs

 where $B_1 = B_2 = B_3 = B_4$ and $B_5 = B_6 = B_7 = B_8$ by symmetry and change of variables.
 The last missing term is given by

 So basically we have to deal with three classes of subterms in total.
 Since they will be multiplied with $e^{tF}$, we have to study

 for $i \neq j \neq k \neq l$ --- if two or more indices are equal, it is just one of the terms from before or immediately $\mathbb{E}[e^{tF}]$.
-This is done in Lemma~\ref{Lemma:XsTimesMGF} and we will refer to it, in particular the inequalities shown in its proof.
-Now we are ready to deal with all three classes of subterms and choose $B_2, B_6$ and $B_9$ as representatives: \\ \textbf{First class of subterms, $B_1 - B_4$:}
+This is done in the following lemma and we will refer to it, in particular the inequalities shown in its proof. \begin{lemma} In the setting of Theorem~\ref{Theorem:MDP_Tworuns} we have for $i \neq j \neq k \neq l \in \Zz$